Enigma-IIITS/Website/blogs/welcome.md

     #### Domain Lead:Urjasvi Suthar

     Computer Graphics is a fascinating and dynamic field that encompasses a wide range of cross domain projects and applications.
 This multidisciplinary field leverages GPU acceleration using many advanced techniques.
 It ranges from building cross-platform GUI frameworks to exploring fractal patterns and simulating intricate forces, encompassing a broad spectrum of projects,each pushing the boundaries of visual computing.

-                                                            © 2023 Club Enigma